Why Healing Isn’t a Race: Embrace the Slow Journey to Restful Sleep

 Healing Looks Like This (Not That)

 Week after week, we peeled back the layers.
 The racing thoughts.
 The survival mode.
 The buried trauma.
 We explored where her nervous system had learned to stay alert, even in stillness.
-Libby kept showing up.
-She journaled.
-She cried.
-She tracked her triggers.
-She listened to countless custom-made recordings—even when they didn’t feel “effective” in the moment.

 The Lightbulb Moment

-That’s when I knew she would be a success—not because her sleep challenges were cured overnight, but because she had crossed over into something deeper.
+That’s when I knew she would succeed—not because her sleep challenges were “cured” overnight, but because she had learned how to give herself grace.
+She stopped pushing against the pain and uncertainty.
 She understood that sleep recovery is a process—not a destination.
-That true healing happens when we slow down, regulate the body, and stop measuring every step.

-She stopped checking for proof that she was “almost there.”
 One day, she told me: “I took away the measuring tape.
 I’m not checking every day to see if I’ve made progress or wondering when this will be over.”

-That’s when I knew she was getting it.
+And that’s when I knew she was getting it.

 Not because everything was fixed—but because she was no longer rushing her healing.
-She was living it.

 The Kind of Progress You Can’t Force